PratimaGurav/quiz-a-mania/Readme.md

   - ### Code
     - [James Q Quick](https://www.youtube.com/playlist?list=PLDlWc9AfQBfZIkdVaOQXi1tizJeNJipEx) was used as an inspiration and referred to build this quiz.
-    - [SpeechSynthesis](https://codingislove.com/speech-with-javascript/) was used to implement speech synthesis to read out questions and to prompt correct or incorrect
+    - [SpeechSynthesis](https://codingislove.com/speech-with-javascript/) was used to implement speech synthesis to read out questions and options.
+After answering the question, it also prompts correct or incorrect answer instantly.
-      answers.
     - [W3 Schools](https://www.w3schools.com/) was used throughout the project majorly for styling and alignment purpose.
-    - [Stack Overflow:](https://stackoverflow.com/) was refered for resloution of technical querries.
+    - [Stack Overflow](https://stackoverflow.com/) was refered for resloution of technical querries.

   - ### Content
     The following websites were referred to gather quiz question for the project.